At Willowbrook Dental Clinic, we can help you restore your confidence in your smile with dental crowns.

 First, the weak or decayed tooth material is drilled away until a post-like structure remains.
 Sometimes the remaining tooth structure is too weak to support a crown, and so an artificial "post and core" must be placed before the procedure can continue.

-At Willowbrook Dental Clinic, we use CEREC 3 Technology to create dental crowns on-site.
+At Willowbrook Dental Clinic, we use advanced dental technology to create dental crowns on-site.
 Once the tooth is prepared, a camera sends a digital image of the preparation to a computer screen where our dentists can design the restoration.

-We then send the design information to a milling chamber, where your custom fitted and coloured crown is fabricated in about 10 minutes. » Learn More About CEREC
+We then send the design information to a milling chamber, where your custom fitted and coloured crown is fabricated.

 Will my crown look natural?